Recovering 3D Human Mesh from Monocular Images: A Survey: Human Mesh Recovery

 \subsubsection{Regression-based Paradigm}

-Regression-based methods take advantage of the thriving deep learning techniques to directly process pixels.
+Regression-based methods take advantage of thriving deep learning techniques to process pixels directly.
 Here, we take a step further by breaking the networks apart and going through the similarities and differences.
 We examine the output types to represent a human mesh, and their motivations and setbacks.
 Then, we talk about the intermediate representations embedded in the networks as well as various ways to supervise in 2D and 3D space.
 Finally, we elaborate on the network architectures, which reflect researchers' observations and insights into this task.
+Fig.~\ref{fig:pipeline} summarizes a typical pipeline of regression-based methods.
+Moreover, Fig.~\ref{fig:output_intermediate} provides an illustration of various output types and intermediate representations in the regression networks.
+We also summarize representative regression-based methods in Table~\ref{tab:body_summary}.

 \paragraph{Output Type}.
 Outputs are mainly divided into two groups: parametric outputs and non-parametric outputs.